dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/threading-model.md

  WPF has a built-in mutual exclusion mechanism that enforces this coordination.
 Most classes in WPF derive from <xref:System.Windows.Threading.DispatcherObject>.
 At construction, a <xref:System.Windows.Threading.DispatcherObject> stores a reference to the <xref:System.Windows.Threading.Dispatcher> linked to the currently running thread.
 In effect, the <xref:System.Windows.Threading.DispatcherObject> associates with the thread that creates it.
 During program execution, a <xref:System.Windows.Threading.DispatcherObject> can call its public <xref:System.Windows.Threading.DispatcherObject.VerifyAccess%2A> method. <xref:System.Windows.Threading.DispatcherObject.VerifyAccess%2A> examines the <xref:System.Windows.Threading.Dispatcher> associated with the current thread and compares it to the <xref:System.Windows.Threading.Dispatcher> reference stored during construction.
 If they don't match, <xref:System.Windows.Threading.DispatcherObject.VerifyAccess%2A> throws an exception. <xref:System.Windows.Threading.DispatcherObject.VerifyAccess%2A> is intended to be called at the beginning of every method belonging to a <xref:System.Windows.Threading.DispatcherObject>.

  If only one thread can modify the UI, how do background threads interact with the user?
 A background thread can ask the UI thread to perform an operation on its behalf.
 It does this by registering a work item with the <xref:System.Windows.Threading.Dispatcher> of the UI thread.
-The <xref:System.Windows.Threading.Dispatcher> class provides the methods for registering work items: <xref:System.Windows.Threading.Dispatcher.InvokeAsync%2A>, <xref:System.Windows.Threading.Dispatcher.BeginInvoke%2A>, and <xref:System.Windows.Threading.Dispatcher.Invoke%2A>.
-These methods schedule a delegate for execution. <xref:System.Windows.Threading.Dispatcher.Invoke%2A> is a synchronous call – that is, it doesn't return until the UI thread actually finishes executing the delegate. <xref:System.Windows.Threading.Dispatcher.InvokeAsync%2A> and <xref:System.Windows.Threading.Dispatcher.BeginInvoke%2A> are asynchronous and return immediately.
+The <xref:System.Windows.Threading.Dispatcher> class provides the methods for registering work items: <xref:System.Windows.Threading.Dispatcher.InvokeAsync%2A?displayProperty=nameWithType>, <xref:System.Windows.Threading.Dispatcher.BeginInvoke%2A?displayProperty=nameWithType>, and <xref:System.Windows.Threading.Dispatcher.Invoke%2A?displayProperty=nameWithType>.
+These methods schedule a delegate for execution. `Invoke` is a synchronous call – that is, it doesn't return until the UI thread actually finishes executing the delegate. `InvokeAsync` and `BeginInvoke` are asynchronous and return immediately.

  The <xref:System.Windows.Threading.Dispatcher> orders the elements in its queue by priority.
 There are ten levels that may be specified when adding an element to the <xref:System.Windows.Threading.Dispatcher> queue.
 These priorities are maintained in the <xref:System.Windows.Threading.DispatcherPriority> enumeration.